A posteriori error estimates for the virtual element method: Conclusions and extensions

 \section{Conclusions and extensions}

-A residual posteriori error estimate for the conforming virtual element method of~\cite{UnifiedVEM} applied to general second order elliptic problems with nonconstant coefficients was derived and analysed.
+We have derived and analysed a residual a posteriori error estimate for the $C^0$-conforming virtual element method of~\cite{UnifiedVEM} applied to general second order elliptic problems with nonconstant coefficients.
 This analysis has given rise to a fully computable a posteriori error estimator which we have shown to be equivalent to the error between the true solution and the virtual element approximation, measured in the energy norm.
 The analysis rests crucially on a new Cl\'ement-type interpolation result.
-We have also used this estimator to drive an adaptive algorithm on a variety of problems using several families of meshes, consisting of general polygonal elements, and presented an extensive set of numerical results.
+We have also presented an extensive set of numerical results to demonstrate the behaviour of this estimator when used to drive an adaptive algorithm on a variety of problems using several families of meshes, consisting of general polygonal elements.

 We stress that the analysis above can also be applied to other related virtual element formulations of the same problem subject to only minor modifications.
-For instance, the same a posteriori analysis can be applied to the corresponding VEM obtained by discretising directly problem~\eqref{eq:origVariationalForm}, without resorting to the splitting of the differential operator into its symmetric and skew-symmetric parts.
+For instance, the same a posteriori analysis can be applied to the corresponding VEM obtained by discretising problem~\eqref{eq:origVariationalForm} directly, without splitting the differential operator into its symmetric and skew-symmetric parts.
 The resulting local discrete bilinear form would take the form

 (see~\cite{General} for a similar approach).
 The analysis would provide the same a posteriori error estimator presented in Theorem~\ref{thm:reliability}, but without the term $\virtualosc^{\E}_3$.